 Radha Kaise Na Jale – Lagaan (2001)

 Radha Kaise Na Jale captures the Ras Leela of Sri Krishna in Braj where he dances with the Gopis including Radha.
 The emotions of Radha are the emotion of every Gopi of Braj.
-Asha Bhosle’s voice portrays the envy so well and Udit Narayan’s displays the playful calmness of Sri Krishna.
-You can not call it a Krishna Bhajan but this is one of the few songs that capture Ras Leela aspect of Krishna.
+Asha Bhosle’s voice portrays the envy so well and the Udit Narayan’s displays the playful calmness of Sri Krishna.
+You can not call it a Krishna Bhajan but this is one of the few songs that capture the Raas Leela aspect of Krishna.

 Woh Kisna Hai – Kisna The Warrior Poet (2004)